Introduction

 What is research software documentation?

-- A library of functions used within a research team to perform certain kinds of analysis;
+- a library of functions used within a research team for a particular kind of analysis;

 Code is rarely self-explanatory.
 It is a tool we design and extend over time, often alongside colleagues.
-To explain our code we must write software documentation.
+To explain how our code works we write software documentation.

 Documentation provides information about our programs for everyone involved in their development, use, and future reuse.
-It may consist of text, tips within a computer environment, and diagrams that guide the user in using a (potentially complex) software tool.
-It explains how the software works and why it behaves the way it does.
+It can take the form of written text, tips embedded in a computer environment, or diagrams that guide the user through a (potentially complex) software tool.
+Good documentation explains both how the software works and why it behaves the way it does.

 Why document our code?